-The process is in accordance with the Planning (Listed Buildings and Conservation Areas) Act 1990 and the NPPF (paragraph 191) which require that local planning authorities 'ensure that an area justifies such status because of its special architectural or historic interest, and that the concept of conservation is not devalued through the designation of areas that lack special interest.(12
+The process is in accordance with the Planning (Listed Buildings and Conservation Areas) Act 1990 and the NPPF (paragraph 191) which require that local planning authorities 'ensure that an area justifies such status because of its special architectural or historic interest, and that the concept of conservation is not devalued through the designation of areas that lack special interest.'
+13

-The current review makes two recommendations for additions to the conservation area boundary and one proposed deletion.
+The current review makes two recommendations for additions to the conservation area boundary.
 The changes are shown on the map opposite / below.